-Master of Arts in Occupational Therapy: The One Year Program for the Practicing Therapist
+Master of Arts in Occupational Therapy: The On-Campus Program for Therapists

 - Completion of a baccalaureate degree in Occupational Therapy with a minimum cumulative grade point average (GPA) of 3.0 from an accredited college or university or WFOT approved program.*